karashily/Paint-for-Kids/README.md

 # Paint-for-Kids
 a Paint-like application intended for kids implemented in C++ and uses CMU graphics library for the GUI.
 Application was made as a Project for OOP Course.
+Project is optimized to run on VS.

 Application allows children learn about different shapes and colors while playing with them.